The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 [30 Apr 16:31] MySQL Testing Team

-Thank you for your feedback and test cases.
-The degradation you observed is due to SELECT COUNT() is using the clustered index instead of a secondary index.
-This issue is fixed in 8.0.37 bug #112767 SELECT COUNT() Please try it with 8.0.37 and if you still face the issue, please file a new bug.
+This issue is due to bug #112767 in 8.0.37, SELECT COUNT() fixed it.
+Please try it with 8.0.37 and if you still encounter the issue, please file a new bug.

 InnoDB: MySQL no longer ignores the optimizer hint to use a secondary index scan, which instead forced a clustered (parallel) index scan.
 In addition, added the ability to provide an index hint that forces use of a clustered index.
 (Bug #100597, Bug #112767, Bug #31791868, Bug #35952353) References: This issue is a regression of: Bug #12978.

 InnoDB: MySQL no longer ignores optimizer hints to use secondary index scans.
-Additionally, the ability to provide index hints to force use of a clustered index has been added.
-(Bug #100597, Bug #112767, Bug #31791868, Bug #35952353) References This issue is a regression: A regression of Bug #12978.
+Additionally, the ability to provide index hints to force the use of a clustered index has been added.
+(Bug #100597, Bug #112767, Bug #31791868, Bug #35952353)

 It seems that fixing this part has resolved the slowness of SELECT COUNT(*).